devrepo/hacker_news/README.md

 ### `yarn server`

 First the project needs to be built using `build` command.
 So that it can be served as Server Side Rendering.

+### `yarn local`

+This command lets the production build test on local.
+It builds Service Worker as well.

+### `yarn ci`

+This is to run tests in CI environments.
+It runs once and provide the results.

+### `yarn coverage`

+This is to check the coverage parcentage of the code.

+## TODOs

+-- Currently the coverage is not 90%.